fabfabretti/clue-to-drip/README.md

 <br><br> While not finished yet, the core functionality is already available at [https://fabfabretti.github.io/clue-to-drip/](https://fabfabretti.github.io/clue-to-drip/). :)

 ## Current tag conversion rules
-As not all tags available in Clue are also available in drip., the extra data is stored in the note.value or [category].note column
+As not all tags available in Clue are also available in drip., the extra data is stored in the note.value or [category].note column.
 In the table below I explain the conversion I used between the two system.
 * The icon 📄 means that the tag is (also) written in the generic note.value column.
 * The icon 🔎 means that the tag is (also) written in the specific value column.
 For example, the pain category will have pain.other = true and pain.note with the value.